oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/introduction/introduction.md

 ## About this workshop

 This workshop shows you how to develop a web application in Oracle Visual Builder that lets users view, add, and edit employee data.
-You'll see how easy it is to create a web app and design pages with modern UI components to display your data.
+You'll see how easy it is to create a web app and design pages with modern UI components.
 You'll also create business objects to store your app's data as well as connect to a third-party REST service to access its data.

 Estimated Time: 115 minutes